-Indeed, it is a people-centred multi-sectorial and holistic social support system, for and with the rural community.
+Indeed, it is a people-centered, multi-sectorial and holistic social support system, for and with the rural community.

 The management and functioning of the St. Thomas Mission School, Lucknow was taken over by the Diocese, based upon a decision finalized by the General Body of the Lucknow Church and Diocesan Council.
 The St. Thomas Mission School is affiliated with ICSE Board, with 700 students from Pre-nursery to Class XII, with 24 teachers, 4 office staff and 10 supportive staff members.

 The Delhi Orthodox Centre is the realisation of the vision and earnest endeavours of the first metropolitan of the Delhi Diocese, H.G.
 Dr. Paulos Mar Gregorios.
 Exactly thirty years ago, the Cente was inaugurated by the then Vice-President of India, Shri R. Venkatraman and was dedicated to the service of the Diocese, the Church and the nation.